 - The capacity for close reading and analysis of a range of legal source materials;

-- The capacity to effectively plan and manage time; and
+- The capacity to effectively plan and manage time.

 In addition, on completion of the subject, students should have developed the following skills specific to the discipline of law:

-- Ability to find, interpret and apply legal source materials; and
+- The ability to find, interpret and apply legal source materials; and

-- Ability to find and apply legal principles and rules to resolve specific issues.
+- The ability to find and apply legal principles and rules to resolve specific issues.